-Dubai is populated with many hotels, from budget to five star, from those located in the city or by the beach.
+Dubai is populated with many hotels, from budget to five-star, from those located in the city or by the beach.
 One will be spoilt for choices in this magnificent city.

-As a first timer, it is advisable to stay in a hotel near the metro.
+As a first-timer, it is advisable to stay in a hotel near the metro.
 Not only it is economical but easier to navigate the city.

-Al Barsha – one of the new residential communities where Mall of the Emirates is located and a short drive to Burj Al Arab.
+Al Barsha – is one of the new residential communities where Mall of the Emirates is located and a short drive to Burj Al Arab.

 Planning for a luxurious stay, here are the choices:

-For the complete list of Luxury Hotels in United Arab Emirates – including Dubai, Abu Dhabi, Sharjah, Ras Al Khaimah, Al Ain, and Fujairah.
+For the complete list of Luxury Hotels in the United Arab Emirates – including Dubai, Abu Dhabi, Sharjah, Ras Al Khaimah, Al Ain, and Fujairah.
 Check this article.

 Jumeirah Beach Residence